hmcts/div-ccd-definitions/README.md

 ### Install

-Run `yarn install` to install the dependencies for both this project and the submodule
+Run `yarn install && yarn setup` to install the dependencies for both this project and the submodule

 ## Convert JSON to Excel